 Other previously completed regional water supply plans include the City of Houston Master Plan, Brazos Valley Long-Range Resource Plan, the San Jacinto River Authority Water Resources Development Plan, and the Trinity River Basin Master Plan.
-Within Region H, the BRA plan also recommended development of the Allen's Creek Reservoir.
-The SJRA plan recommended development of two reservoirs: Lake Creek and Spring Creek.
-These projects were put on hold when the SJRA purchased part of the Devers Canal Systems water rights, which allowed the transfer of approximately 50,000 acre-feet per year from the Trinity River Basin.
-The TRA recommended the development of thirteen potential reservoirs, six of which are located in Region H. The largest, Bedias Reservoir, could provide a formerly estimated 109,000 acre-feet per year, and is located to allow use in the Trinity, San Jacinto or Brazos River Basins.
+Within Region H, the BRA plan also recommends development of the Allen's Creek Reservoir.
+The SJRA plan recommended development of two reservoirs, Lake Creek and Spring Creek.
+These projects were tabled when the SJRA purchased part of the Devers Canal Systems water rights, which allowed the transfer of approximately 50,000 acre-feet per year from the Trinity River Basin.
+The TRA recommends development of thirteen potential reservoirs, six of which are located in Region H. The largest, Bedias Creek, could potentially provide 109,000 acre-feet per year, and is located to allow use in the Trinity, San Jacinto or Brazos River Basins.

-The Harris-Galveston Subsidence District and Fort Bend Subsidence District developed Groundwater Management Plans to address subsidence through reduced groundwater extraction within their respective regulatory areas.
+The Harris-Galveston Coastal Subsidence District and Fort Bend Subsidence District developed Groundwater Management Plans to address subsidence through reduced groundwater extraction within their respective regulatory areas.
 These districts adopted regulatory plans in 1999 and 2003, respectively, setting limits on groundwater use as a percentage of total water demand.
-Three of the four new groundwater conservation districts (GCDs) in the region, Bluebonnet, Lone Star and Mid-East Texas GCD, have published groundwater management plans and started the collection of well data needed to consider if a regulatory plan is needed.
-The Brazoria County Groundwater Conservation District was confirmed by county voters in November 2005.
+Three of the four new groundwater conservation districts in the region, Bluebonnet, Lone Star and Mid-East Texas, have published groundwater management plans and started the collection of well data needed to consider if a regulatory plan is needed.